 9. You hear the same reply from your Guide no matter when you ask him “Bas Thoda sa aur and we will reach our camp”

 The Himalayas is divided into five regions i.e. Punjab Himalayas, Kumaon Himalayas, Nepal Himalayas and Assam Himalayas.
-Himalayas are home to various snow capped peaks, here is the list of The 10 Highest Himalayan Mountain Peaks of Uttarakhand in Kumaon Himalayan region.
+Himalayas are home to various snow capped peaks, here is the list of some of the highest peak of Uttarakhand.

 Most famous Himalayan Peaks in Uttarakhand